Alternative for Germany: Environment and climate

 AfD has a platform of climate change denial.
 AfD accepts that the climate is changing, however, it denies that this change is attributable to human influences.
 Instead the party argues that climate change is entirely caused by natural factors.
 AfD argues that the rising carbon dioxide concentrations have been beneficial (contributed to a "greening" of Earth).
 Next to its climate change denial, AfD opposes far-reaching climate policies: The party opposes energy transformation policies (Energiewende), wants to scrap the German Renewable Energy Act, the German Energy Saving Regulations, and the German Renewable Energy Heat Act.
 They also want to end bioenergy subsidies and restrict "uncontrolled expansion of wind energy".
 The party rejects the European Green Deal and has warned against the deindustrialization of Europe.

 Energy

 The party argues that the energy transition threatens energy security, possibly leading to energy blackouts.
 It, therefore, views lignite as the only native energy source that can guarantee German energy security and energy self-sufficiency.
 Furthermore, AfD wants to reinstate Germany's nuclear plants, arguing that closures between 2002 and 2011 were "economically damaging and not objectively justified".
 The party argues that the government should "allow a lifetime extension of still operating nuclear power plants on a transitional basis".
-The party opposes the criminalization of ecocide in the European Union, with Gunnar Beck, an MEP for AfD, stating that "recognizing crimes against the environment as a violation of human rights and even war crimes is yet another grotesque inflation of the human rights doctrine."
+The party opposes amending the Rome Statute to make environmental destruction an international crime, with Gunnar Beck, an MEP for AfD, stating that "recognizing crimes against the environment as a violation of human rights and even war crimes is yet another grotesque inflation of the human rights doctrine."